squarewolf/wp-download-codes/README.txt

 Most providers do not allow an upload quota which is sufficient to upload larger zip files.
 Therefore, an option using an upload form has not been considered yet.

+= Can I influence the request headers which are being sent for each download file?

+Yes, you can override the content type header which by default sends the MIMI content type of the download file.
+If this does not work in your environment, you can specify alternative fixed headers like application/download.

 == Screenshots ==

 == Changelog ==

+= 2.2.0 =
+* Refined download headers to hopefully fix remaining client-server issues with the plugin.
+* Introduced admin setting DC_HEADER_CONTENT_TYPE to override the default MIME content type header with others.

 = 2.1.3 =
 * Improved query for a quicker display of releases in "Manage Releases"